LDO Voron V0.2r1 Kit Review

 Disclosure & Intent

-This Voron V0 kit was provided by Formbot for the purpose of creating content around it.
-I paid for the shipping.
+This LDO Voron V0 kit was provided by MatterHackers for the purpose of creating content around it.
 I was not paid to feature this kit, and I retained full editorial control over this review.

 Some links on this page are affiliate links.
 Using them helps support the channel and future projects at no additional cost to you.
 My goal here is not to sell you this kit, but to give you enough real information to decide whether it makes sense for you.

-TL;DR — Should you buy the Formbot Voron V0 kit?
+TL;DR — Should you buy the LDO Voron V0 kit?

 It is: